huajianmao/pyleet/README.md

 ## Environment
 This project is coded in Python 3 and managed with Makefile.

-The test cases uses the default `unittest` framework.
+The test cases uses the default `pytest` framework.

 ## Code Layout
  - `src/solutions`: will holds all your solutions.